Part Three of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World

 Overlays also enable far better scalability and service agility when stretching services across multiple sites and arbitrary topologies, because they decouple logical service provisioning from the underlying network topology and take advantage of the optimized resilience and efficient link utilization of standard Layer 3 underlay technologies, such as equal-cost multipath (ECMP) load balancing.
 With a virtualized overlay network running completely in software, new network services can be quickly established without having to touch the underlay.

 Like SDN for the underlay, there are multiple approaches to network virtualization.
 One approach has the software switches and routers running on the same servers that run the application workloads.
 In this case, the VXLAN tunnels terminate into VXLAN tunnel endpoints (VTEPs) that run on those same servers as well.
 The pricing model for this approach is typically on a per-processor basis for each of the servers, often adding thousands of extra dollars per CPU.
 Then, in addition, a number of separate external servers are needed for management, network controllers, edge services gateways and more.
 This means extra cost, space and power for the servers, as well as multiple software licenses that must be purchased.
 Again, like SDN for the underlay, these overlay controllers need to be deployed in clusters of three for redundancy.
-Finally, because the packet processing in these solutions consumes compute power that would otherwise support application workloads, many in the industry are talking about adding SmartNICs.
+Finally, because the packet processing in these solutions consumes compute power that would otherwise support application workloads, many in the industry are advocating that SmartNICs be deployed.
 These “smart” network interface cards (NICs) include CPUs and memory to offload network processing from the main server CPUs, increasing processing power but adding yet more expense and complexity, requiring multiple integration and configuration steps.
 Solutions that take this approach are Juniper Contrail, Nokia Nuage and VMware NSX.
-Some data center operators will see benefits to this approach that outweigh the added cost and complexity, but generally that will only be true for larger data center environments where having multiple servers for management and control is acceptable and where there are usually large IT teams that can manage integration complexity.
+Some data center operators will see benefits to this approach that outweigh the added cost and complexity, but generally, that will only be true for larger data center environments where having multiple servers for management and control is acceptable and where there are usually large IT teams that can manage integration complexity.
 In those cases, the software overlay solutions can be deployed over a Pluribus SDN controller underlay or even over a standard manually configured underlay.

 A New Approach to Overlay Fabric Networking